-To access general conference talks on the Internet in many languages, visit conference.lds.org.
+To access general conference talks in many languages, visit conference.lds.org.
 Then select a language.
-Generally within two months following conference, recordings are also available at distribution centers.
-Recordings for individuals who are deaf are available at lds.org/asl and generally within two months following conference from distribution centers (three DVDs with a signing inset).
-For more information, call 1-800-537-5971 or log on to ldscatalog.com.
+Generally within two months following conference, audio recordings are available at distribution centers.

 HOME AND VISITING TEACHING MESSAGES

 For home and visiting teaching messages, please select an address that best meets the needs of those you visit.